18 Data to constrain process model

 collect()

-This code pulls out the relevant columns from the data that were read in above.
+This code pulls out the relevant columns from the data that was read in above.

 bulk_density <- mgp_perbulksample |>